Loan Note Template

 The execution provisions of this template are compliant and consistent with the requirements of the Land Registry for prescribed form deeds introduced from 20th September 2019.

 Loan Notes can offer an attractive form of raising finance for SME businesses and clubs or associations, because:

 • Several loan notes of small denominations can be issued;

-• Money can be raised on a short term basis; and
+• Money can be raised on a

 • It enables clubs, societies or associations with large membership bases with members willing to invest small amounts each, to raise finance.